proteneer/timemachine/examples/readme.md

 #### Relative binding free energy

-* `rbfe_single.py` runs single-topology calculations for a single pair of ligands for the HIF2A benchmark system, and adjusts the charges and Lennard-Jones sigma parameters to improve fit to reference values
+* `rbfe_single.py` runs single-topology calculations for a single pair of ligands for the HIF2A benchmark system, and adjusts the charges and Lennard-Jones sigma/epsilon parameters to improve fit to reference values
 * `hif2a/` runs calculations on several of the ligands in the hif2a benchmark dataset
   * `hif2a/generate_star_map.py` generates a "star map" (a single hub and several spokes), and serializes a collection of RelativeFreeEnergy objects for (hub, spoke) pairs
   * `hif2a/fit_to_multiple_rbfes.py` fits nonbonded parameters to the experimental IC50s associated with these ligands